The Mist (film): Plot

 A severe thunderstorm strikes Bridgton, Maine, causing a tree to crash through the lakeside home of artist David Drayton, his wife Stephanie, and their eight-year-old son, Billy.
-The next morning, David, Billy, and their neighbor Brent Norton head to town for supplies, unaware that a mysterious mist is descending on the area.
+While surveying the damage the next morning, they notice a thick mist advancing over the lake.
+David and Billy leave with their neighbor Brent Norton to buy supplies in town.
 Along the way, they pass several military convoys.

-Once inside the supermarket, the mist envelops the town, trapping everyone inside.
-Dan Miller, a local resident, bursts into the store, warning of unseen dangers in the mist.
-Soon after, a woman leaves alone to get to her children and bagger Norm attempts to fix the store's generator but is attacked by a tentacled creature.
+From inside the supermarket, they watch police cars speed down the street.
+A terrified local, Dan Miller, runs into the store and warns of a danger lurking in the mist.
+As a civil alert siren sounds, store managers Ollie Weeks and Bud Brown close off the supermarket, and the mist envelops the store.
+Soon after, a woman leaves alone to get to her children.
+Against David's advice, bagger Norm starts to go outside to fix the store's emergency generator, but he is grabbed by a tentacled creature and dragged into the mist.
 Afterwards, the survivors begin barricading the store while religious fanatic Mrs. Carmody preaches that the mist is divine punishment.
-Brent, skeptical of the danger, leaves the store with a group of people, never to return.
+Brent, skeptical of the danger, leaves the store with a group of people, but does not return.

-David and a few others, including teachers Amanda Dunfrey and Irene Reppler, try to maintain order.
-However, chaos ensues when giant flying insects and pterodactyl-like creatures break through the windows, killing several people.
-Mrs. Carmody narrowly survives the insect attack while praying.
-As a result, she gains more followers, capitalizing on the fear and despair among the survivors.
+David forms connections with several people in the store, including Amanda Dunfrey and Irene Reppler, two teachers who came into conflict with Carmody over her religious take on the ongoing disaster.
+Amanda carries a revolver in her purse and gives it to Ollie, who is a former regional shooting champion.
+As night falls, enormous flying insects, attracted to the lights, swarm to the store windows and are preyed on by pterodactyl-like creatures.
+One of the predators smashes a window, allowing both species inside.
+In the ensuing panic, two people are killed while another receives fatal burns while attempting to incinerate the insects.
+Meanwhile, Carmody is miraculously spared from an insect, which convinces her to proselytize more fervently and gain followers among the survivors.